Nanjing

 The Qinhuai painted-boat cruise is the way the Confucius Temple precinct has been seen for as long as the canal has been lit.

-A fifty-minute loop carries the boat from Panchi Wharf past Bailuzhou, the East Water Gate, the Zhonghua Gate, and back.
+A 50-minute loop carries the boat from Panchi Wharf past Bailuzhou, the East Water Gate, the Zhonghua Gate, and back.
 Both banks burn with red lanterns through the run, and the canal stays calm enough for the painted hull to read in the water.

 What three days